samu-developments/SpotMute/README.md

-Note that media notifications need to be enabled manually in the Spotify app.
+Note that media notifications (Device Broadcast Status) need to be enabled manually in the Spotify app.